 This information does not contain, constitute or provide individual tax, financial, or investment advice.
 This material should not be considered as a recommendation of any particular security, strategy or investment product or service.
 Particular investment or trading strategies should be evaluated relative to each individual’s objectives and risk tolerance.
 Readers are urged to seek professional advice with respect to their specific financial, legal, tax, retirement and investment matters.
 Any tax information in this material is not intended or written to be used, and cannot be used, by any recipient for the avoidance of penalties under federal tax laws or for promotion, marketing or recommendation to another party any transaction or matter described in this material.

-Banco Popular North America and its affiliates and related entities are not liable for any errors or omissions in the information or for any loss or damage suffered
+Popular Bank and its affiliates and related entities are not liable for any errors or omissions in the information or for any loss or damage suffered